-What Is a Check Cashing Service?
+What Is a Check-Cashing Service?

-Pros and Cons of These Services
+Pros and Cons of Check-Cashing Services

-Often charge extremely high fees
+May charge extremely high fees

 Can perpetuate the cycle of poverty

 Financial Service Centers of America.
-"FiSCA History."
-Accessed Feb.
-13, 2020.
+"FISCA History."
+Accessed June 15, 2020.